 In this paper, we push forward this novel research direction by extending some of the results shown in \cite{GL22}.
-Our primary aim is to establish a universality of median QMC integration in terms of smoothness and weights of non-periodic function spaces.
+Our primary aim is to establish a \emph{universality} of QMC-based integration methods in the sense that they do not need to be adjusted to the smoothness and the weights of non-periodic function spaces and yet exhibit the nearly optimal rate of convergence with high probability.
 To do so, we consider two special classes of QMC point sets, namely, linearly scrambled digital nets and (infinite-precision) polynomial lattice point sets, and cover three weighted function spaces with different smoothness classes simultaneously.
-Other than one function space which is exactly the same as the one studied in \cite{GL22} for high order polynomial lattice point sets, we consider a weighted Sobolev space of first order at one end, which contains functions with absolutely integrable mixed first derivatives, and a weighted space of infinitely many time differentiable functions at the other end.
-As related works, we refer to \cite{KN17,UU16,U17} which study a universality of (randomized) Frolov cubature \cite{Fr76} for unweighted function spaces with finite smoothness, and also to \cite{PO21} which shows a universality of one-dimensional scrambled nets in terms of smoothness of functions, covering both the finite and infinite smoothness classes.
+Other than one function space which is exactly the same as the one studied in \cite{GL22} for high order polynomial lattice point sets, we consider a weighted Sobolev space of first order at one end, which contains functions with absolutely integrable mixed first derivatives, and a weighted space of infinitely many times differentiable functions at the other end.
+As related works, we refer to \cite{KN17,UU16,U17} which study the universality of (randomized) Frolov cubature \cite{Fr76} for unweighted function spaces with finite smoothness, and also to \cite{PO21} which shows a universality of one-dimensional scrambled nets in terms of smoothness of functions, covering both the finite and infinite smoothness classes.
 A part of the results in the latter paper has been extended to multi-dimensional scrambled nets quite recently in \cite{PO22}.
 However, a universality in terms of the weights has been largely missing in the literature.

 The rest of this paper is organized as follows.
 In the next section, we introduce linearly scrambled digital nets and polynomial lattice point sets and give some new results on their dual properties.
 Then, in section~\ref{sec:theory}, we show a probabilistic worst-case error bound for each of three weighted function spaces and discuss its dependence on the dimension $s$.
 In section~\ref{sec:numerics}, we perform some numerical experiments to support our theoretical claims.